Beauty and the Beast (Kanye West song): Composition and lyrics

 Musically, "Beauty and the Beast" is a downtempo song.
-Unlike most of West's work, the song is entirely sung rather than rapped.
-Created using the Ensoniq ASR-10 and SP-1200, it samples "Don't Have to Shop Around" by the Mad Lads.
-Because of its sample-based production and the equipment used, it drew comparisons by critics to West's earlier work.
-Like the majority of Bully, West is the sole producer credited for its production.
-After West released it as a single on music streaming services, Bella Blaq revealed via Instagram that she had helped co-write the song with him.
+Unlike most of West's work, his vocals are entirely sung rather than rapped.
+It was produced using the keyboard Ensoniq ASR-10 and the sampler machine SP-1200.
+It uses a prominent sample of "Don't Have to Shop Around" by R&B vocal group the Mad Lads.
+The sample-based production and used equipment led critics to draw comparisons to West's earlier work, with HotNewHipHop writer Zachary Horvath considering the song's production style to resemble a blend of West's prior albums The College Dropout (2004), 808s & Heartbreak (2008), My Beautiful Dark Twisted Fantasy (2010), and The Life of Pablo (2016).

-Lyrically, West takes on a more reflective nature than his previous releases that same year.
-West looks at his status and rekindled career following the Vultures albums ("Fresh new tires, I'm still running / It's a few things I'm overcoming.")
+Like the majority of Bully, West served as its sole producer on "Beauty and the Beast".
+Lyrically, West sings about having "fresh new tires" and admits his attempts to managing his emotions better, reflecting on his status and rekindled career following the Vultures albums.
 He acknowledges his fans expectations for him and his music, singing on the song's chorus, "Think about it every night and day / To try to stay away, to keep my audience / So don't take this as disrespect, I'm sitting here tryna redirect."
-Lines like "I'm still here in the trifecta" reference his continued success, as he reassures that he is still within the top rappers in his field.

 The relaxed nature of "Beauty and the Beast" is reflective of West's time spent in Tokyo.
 Music journalist Touré, who was in correspondence with West, stated that his China tour dates were intentionally picked so he could retreat to Japan.
 Touré also claimed that West was producing the album "pretty much by himself", noting that his music was usually a combination of multiple people's input.
-He noted it as a fresh chapter in West's life, "because in Tokyo, he can be who he wants to be."
+He referred to it as a "fresh chapter" in West's life, "because in Tokyo he can be who he wants to be."